 Sometimes it seems that all you do during a shift is pass messages — from patient to nurse or doctor, and back to the patient.
-Whether you are on the sending or receiving end, it’s important to use clear communication.
-A patient or loved ones are likely to ask questions and share concerns with you.
+Whether you are on the sending or receiving end, it’s important to use clear communication in nursing.
+Patients or loved ones are likely to ask questions and share concerns with you.
 To prevent unnecessary stress or confusion, you’ll want to be sure to communicate clearly.

-- Be direct: It isn’t always easy to be direct with communication, especially if it’s a difficult subject for the one receiving the information, but it is generally necessary.
+It isn’t always easy to be direct with communication, especially if it’s a difficult subject for the one receiving the information.
+But it is generally necessary.
 As a nurse, you don’t want patients or family members to have to guess what you are thinking.
 If there are certain restrictions or rules, communicate these clearly and in a direct manner for the health and safety of your patient.

 At the end of the day, communicating effectively will play an instrumental role in your job.
-As information is passed between doctors, patients, coworkers, and family members, the responsibility to correctly relay and interpret routinely falls on the nurse.
-Providing the best care possible as a nurse cannot happen without effective communication.
-While your formal training might have introduced you to the idea of communicating in your career, practice will aid you in your efforts to improve.
+As information passes between doctors, patients, coworkers, and family members, the responsibility to correctly relay and interpret routinely falls on the nurse.
+Providing the best care possible cannot happen without effective communication in nursing.
+While you likely learned about communication in your formal training for your career, practice will aid you in your efforts to improve.